Search

 • the chair may be able to massage two regions with less waiting between them

-1. More continuous coverage
+1. More Continuous Coverage

 That can make the massage feel more complete and less sequential.